A backyard vintage playhouse (1962)

 When the house is about ready for its new owner to move in, she will offer a womanly suggestion on what color to paint the living room walls.
 In fact, she will probably take over from here, and woe to the father who offers any un-asked for advice.
 After all, it’s her home.

-One story version
+One story version of this vintage playhouse

-The one-story play house is easier and less expensive to build, and almost as much fan to play in.
+The one-story play house is easier and less expensive to build, and almost as much fun to play in.
 Here a little girl can dream the same dreams, entertain the same friends and tell the same secrets.